 Greens of Rainham/Medway Mercedes

-Greens of Rainham was one of the main car dealers in Rainham on the same site as Medway Mercedes and Texaco garage.
+Greens of Rainham was one of the main car dealers in Rainham located on the A2 at Moor Street on the same site as Medway Mercedes and Texaco garage.
 It closed in December 2008 and the site has been empty since then.

 Medway Mercedes/Medway Autos/Texaco Garage Rainham